 The nice thing is that healthy skin IS beautiful skin.
 It's that simple.
 Want cute skin?
 Improve your skin health and improve your overall health.
 If you are on information overload, are paralyzed with choices and don't know where to start, then finding a knowledgeable esthetician is a great place to begin.
 I love to educate my clients so that they can get control of their skin and feel confident with their everyday bare face, but if you have found what works for you then great!
 This blog is for everyone else.

-Skincare is a booming industry, but most products on the market have not been tested, aren’t required to back up their claims, and the large majority of products on the market aren’t science based, so stay tuned for my next post on this so we can delve a little deeper.
+Skincare is a booming industry, and the large majority of products on the market aren’t science based, so stay tuned for my next post on this so we can delve a little deeper.

 Would you like me to write a post about something?
-DM me on Instagram @_stephaniepowers_ and le me know!
+DM me on Instagram @_stephaniepowers_ and let me know!